 Christoph Koettl is an advisor and trainer for technology for human rights.
 He specializes in the use of satellite imagery and video in human rights investigations, and is the founder and editor of Amnesty International’s Citizen Evidence Lab, the first dedicated resource on social media authentication for human rights researchers.

 He previously worked and studied in Austria, the Netherlands and Italy and holds an MA in International Relations from Johns Hopkins University’s School of Advanced International Studies (SAIS).
-His expertise is in International Humanitarian Law, conflict analysis, crisis mapping, video validation and social media forensics and he is a regular speaker on technology and human rights.
-He has testified on war crimes in Sri Lanka before the United States Congress and his work is covered regularly by numerous national and international media, including Associated Press, BBC, CNN, Al Jazeera and Reuters.
+His expertise is in International Humanitarian Law, conflict analysis, video authentication and social media forensics.
+He feels passionate about crisismapping, digital storytelling and photography.

 Author RSS Feed Follow @ckoettl on Twitter

 Satellite image of likely LRA camp in Kafia Kingi.
 Click to see full image .
 (Photo Credit: Digitial Globe 2013).